+Emphasizing that the development of harmonized United Nations standards of investigation of crimes allegedly committed by United Nations officials and experts on mission can be critical to strengthening the United Nations system of accountability,

-- 1. Takes note of the report of the Secretary-General, in particular annex II thereto providing additional information on the nature of the allegations and information received from States on all referrals since 1 July 2007; - 2.
-Also takes note of the reports of the Secretary-General on special measures for protection from sexual exploitation and sexual abuse, as well as the findings of the Office of Internal Oversight Services of the Secretariat in its evaluation report of 15 May 2015, including on the issue of underreporting; - 3.
-Welcomes the commitment of the Secretary-General to refer credible allegations of sexual exploitation and abuse to the Member State of the United Nations officials or experts on mission for appropriate action; - 4.
-Also welcomes the appointment of the Special Coordinator on Improving the United Nations Response to Sexual Exploitation and Abuse, and requests the Secretary-General to regularly update Member States on progress with respect to the implementation of the mandate of the Special Coordinator; - 5.
-Expresses its concern with respect to all alleged crimes on the part of United Nations officials and experts on mission, including allegations of fraud,
+1. Takes note of the reports of the Secretary-General,13 in particular annexes I and II to the report submitted pursuant to paragraphs 28 and 29 of its resolution 71/134, which provide additional information on the nature of the allegations and information received from States on all referrals since 1 July 2007 and notifications received from States with respect to investigations or prosecutions of crimes allegedly committed by United Nations officials or experts on mission since 1 July 2016;

+2. Also takes note of the report of the Secretary-General on special measures for protection from sexual exploitation and sexual abuse,14 as well as the findings of the Office of Internal Oversight Services of the Secretariat in its evaluation report of 15 May 2015, including on the issue of underreporting;15

-&lt;sup>9 A/60/980
+3. Welcomes the commitment of the Secretary-General to refer credible allegations of sexual exploitation and abuse to the Member State of the United Nations officials or experts on mission for appropriate action;

-&lt;sup>10 Official Records of the General Assembly, Sixty-second Session, Supplement No. 54 (A/62/54); and ibid., Sixty-third Session, Supplement No. 54 (A/63/54).
+10 Official Records of the General Assembly, Sixty-second Session, Supplement No. 54 (A/62/54); and ibid., Sixty-third Session, Supplement No. 54 (A/63/54).